EliasCF/DUEL-Interpreter/README.md

 As of right now, the interpreter is only able to create and use one variable at a time.
 Creating one variable and then another will simply override the first one.
-The name of a variable can only be one character in length and the same goes for the value it contains(This will hopefully be changed soon).
+The name of a variable can only be one character in length and the same goes for the value it contains

 Declaring a variable with the name a, containing the value of 1, and then printing it to the console - would look like this: